canonical/ubuntu-core-docs/docs/tutorials/try-pre-built-images/install-on-a-vm.md

 You can try Ubuntu Core without any specific hardware from within a virtual machine using [Multipass](https://multipass.run/) on Windows, Mac and Linux.
 Multipass has integrated support for the latest Ubuntu Core images and can launch and run virtual machines from a single command.

-> If you need to test your own Ubuntu Core images, see [Test Ubuntu Core with QEMU](/how-to-guides/manage-ubuntu-core/test-on-qemu).
+> If you need to test your own Ubuntu Core images, see {ref}`Test Ubuntu Core with QEMU <how-to-guides-manage-ubuntu-core-test-on-qemu>`.
 QEMU, is more configurable than Multipass and can boot either a supported image or a custom image, with or without TPM emulation and full disk encryption.

 ## Boot Ubuntu Core with Multipass